wp-plugins/autoptimize/readme.txt

 == Frequently Asked Questions ==

+= Autoptimize doesn't work when I'm logged on? =

+Correct; given the recurring problems with the WordPress admin bar, Autoptimize only works for anonymous users starting from version 1.5.

 = What does the plugin do to help speed up my site? =

 It concatenates all scripts and styles, minifies and compresses them, adds expires headers, caches them, and moves styles to the page head, and scripts to the footer.
 It also minifies the HTML code itself, making your page really lightweight.